This article was updated on Aug. 30, 2018.

 Analysts are often quick to attribute gaps in family responsibilities to wage disparities.
 For example, Pew Research highlights that 39 percent of women have taken "significant time" off to care for children, while 42 percent have voluntarily "reduced hours" to care for family.

-The Joint Economic Commission (JEC) points out that this can decrease women's likelihood of being able to increase experience or qualify for tenure or merit-based pay increases.
-The concept of a "Mommy penalty," or decreased wage growth among women who choose to have children, is well-documented by the JEC and other research organizations.
-While just three U.S. states have implemented "state-level paid family leave programs," according to the Center for Progress, additional legislation to support gender-neutral leave for family responsibilities and lifetime earnings could work to protect women against delayed wage growth.
+This can decrease women's likelihood of being able to increase experience or qualify for tenure or merit-based pay increases.
+Additional legislation to support gender-neutral leave for family responsibilities and lifetime earnings could work to protect women against delayed wage growth.

 3. Negotiating Skills May Not Trump Perceptions

 Another common myth in understanding why the wage gap persists is "negotiating ability."
-Slate reports that a perceived gap in negotiating skills may not be as big a factor as cultural norms.
 Women are more likely to be perceived as "too demanding" when using similar negotiation tactics as their male peers, and are also more likely to suffer penalties from colleagues for being "unlikable."
 While the role of women in the workplace has evolved significantly since the 1963 Equal Pay Act, perceptions clearly have not.

 The Gender Gap Isn't Simple

-As employers strive to support the idea of "leaning in" for equal pay and opportunities, it's become readily apparent that gender income equality is a complicated issue and therefore will not have be solved with a "quick fix."
-Despite legislation, publicity and grassroots movements, closing the gap between male and female earnings still has a long way to go.
+As employers strive to support the idea of "leaning in" for equal pay and opportunities, it's become readily apparent that gender income equality is a complicated issue and therefore cannot be solved with a "quick fix."
+Despite legislation, publicity and grassroots movements, a lot of work remains to close the gap between male and female earnings.
 Aiding female employees in earning the final $0.21 per dollar that separates them from their male peers will more than likely require not just additional legislation, but a concerted effort by organizations on a national scale to make equality not just a cause, but the standard.

 SIGN UP FOR THE SPARK NEWSLETTER